 Each and every PLG firm places its office facilities at the disposal of all the member firms and their clients for business meetings, with or without the assistance of interpreters or local law advisers.
 Since 1988 PLG has steadily expanded and now has 28 members across more than 50 cities in 33 countries.
 In addition to having offices in a large number of EU countries, we have associate offices in other parts of the world, bringing together more than 1100 lawyers and civil law notaries.
 Each member firm within PLG is a separate and independent locally practising entity - each a respected law firm in its own right.

-PLG has a central office in Brussels, the heart of Europe.
+PLG has a central office in Luxembourg, the heart of Europe.
 This is where PLG's full time secretariat, run by Rebecca Lee, is based.

 Council of Administration

 PLG's Council of Administration is made up of a maximum of two directors from each member firm.
 Meetings of the Council of Administration are held three times per year and are hosted by one of our member firms.

 The Council of Administration has established a sub-group called the Executive Committee or ExCom.

 Besides taking charge of the day-to-day business of PLG in-between meetings, the function of ExCom is largely advisory, recommending strategy and implementing the organisational decisions which are taken by the Council of Administration.

 Each year the Excom, which consists of five PLG directors, is made up of the President and two directors nominated by the President as his presidential team, plus two directors appointed by the Council members by direct vote.
 The President is voted in annually by the Council Members.

 Involvement of young lawyers

 YPLG (Young PLG) groups PLG lawyers aged 35 or under and employed by one of the PLG member firms.